fabiofortkamp/dotfiles/README.md

 ## Features

-### VS Code Insiders
+### LunarVim

-VS Code Insiders is set as the default editor, unless in a SSH session, where regular vim is used.
+LunarVim is set as the default editor - unless in a SSH session, which uses regular `vim`.

-This repo has some VS Code Insiders workspace-specific settings that I like to use for this particular project:

-- Theme: Atom Dark One

 ### prm